Causal Inference in Randomized Trials with Partial Clustering: Methods

 \subsection{Statistical estimation and inference}

 Trial analyses usually incorporate covariate adjustment by specifying an outcome regression, characterizing how the expected outcome is related to the treatment and covariates.
-In clustered data settings, generalized linear mixed models (GLMMs) and generalized estimating equations (GEEs) are common approaches, employing a parametric regression model to derive point estimates and inference based on the coefficient for the treatment arm \cite{fitzmaurice_applied_2012, turner_review_2017, hayes_cluster_2017}.
+In clustered data settings, GLMMs and GEEs are common approaches, employing a parametric regression model to derive point estimates and inference based on the coefficient for the treatment arm \cite{fitzmaurice_applied_2012, turner_review_2017, hayes_cluster_2017}.
 To account for outcome correlations, GLMMs use random intercepts (typically assumed to be normally distributed) for cluster membership, and GEEs use a working correlation matrix.
-By explicitly modeling the variance-covariance structure, GLMMs and GEEs naturally account for imbalanced dependence structures in partially clustered trials.
+By explicitly modeling the variance-covariance structure, GLMMs and GEEs naturally account for the partially clustering in these trials.
 Indeed, approaches for estimation and inference for IRGTTs build on GLMMs (e.g., \cite{roberts_design_2005, lee_use_2005, bauer_evaluating_2008, candlish_appropriate_2018}) and GEEs (e.g., \cite{roberts_design_2013}).
 Previous work has highlighted the potential inferential challenges of these approaches (with and without finite sample corrections) when there are few independent units \cite{pan_small-sample_2002, kreft_introducing_1998, leyrat_cluster_2018, kahan_increased_2016, benitez_defining_2023}.
 Additionally, the applications of GLMMs and GEEs have tended to allow the form of the outcome regression determine the effect estimated \cite{hubbard_gee_2010, benitez_defining_2023}.
 For example, for binary outcomes, these approaches commonly employ the logit link function and, thereby, yield estimates of marginal odds ratios without covariate adjustment and conditional odds ratios with covariate adjustment.
-It is worth nothing, however, that recent advances have expanded the flexibility of GLMMs and GEEs \cite{Wang2024}.
+It is worth nothing, however, that recent advances have expanded the flexibility of GLMMs and GEEs \cite{wang_designing_2024}.